This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 may include any of the following:

-- Medicines help treat bacterial infection or decrease pain, fever, and swelling.
+- Medicines may be given to help treat a bacterial infection or decrease pain, fever, and swelling.

 - Incision and drainage may be used to drain fluid or pus from your lymph nodes.

 - Surgery may be used to remove all or part of your affected lymph nodes.

 - Always wash your hands after you handle or pet a cat.

 - Have your cat treated for fleas.
 Fleas can spread the germ from cat to cat.

 - Do not allow your cat to lick an open wound on your skin.